-Upon completion of the tenth month staffing, a decision to close the TEA case or grant an extension will be made.
-The TEA Case Manager will advise the client of the decision.

-If the decision is to not extend the time limit, the case will be closed when the recipient has received TEA for twelve (12) months.
+Upon completion of the 22nd month staffing, a decision to close the TEA case or grant an extension will be made.
+The Case Manager will advise the client of the decision.
+If the decision is to not extend the time limit, the case will be closed when the recipient has received TEA for 24 months.
 The client may appeal this decision.
-If the client appeals the decision within ten (10) days of the date of the closure notice, benefits will continue (pending the hearing).
-Upon actual closure of the TEA case, the TEA Case Manager will send a final notice to the client as a reminder that the TEA case has been closed.
+If the client appeals the decision within 10 days of the date the closure notice, benefits will continue pending the hearing.
+Upon actual closure of the TEA case, the Case Manager will send a final notice to the client as a reminder that the TEA case has been closed.